awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-file.md

    + **Endpoint type** specifies the type of endpoint that you selected for your gateway\.
    + **AWS Region** specifies the AWS Region where your gateway will be activated and where your data will be stored\.
 If **Endpoint type** is **VPC**, the AWS Region should be same as the Region where your VPC endpoint is located\.
    + **Gateway Time Zone** specifies the time zone to use for your gateway\.
    + **Gateway Name** identifies your gateway\.
 You use this name to manage your gateway in the console; you can change it after the gateway is activated\.
 This name must be unique to your account\.

      The following screenshot shows the activation page for a file gateway\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/activate-gateway.png)

 1. \(Optional\) In the **Add tags** section, enter a key and value to add tags to your gateway\.
 A tag is a case\-sensitive key\-value pair that helps you manage, filter, and search for your gateway\.

 1. Choose **Activate gateway**\.

-If activation isn't successful, see [Troubleshooting Your Gateway](Troubleshooting-common.md) for possible solutions\.
+If activation isn't successful, see [Troubleshooting your gateway](troubleshooting-gateway-issues.md) for possible solutions\.

-## Configuring Local Disks<a name="configure-local-storage-alarms-file"></a>
+## Configuring local disks<a name="configure-local-storage-alarms-file"></a>

 When you deployed the VM, you allocated local disks for your gateway\.
 Now you configure your gateway to use these disks\.
 For information about using ephemeral storage, see [Using Ephemeral Storage With EC2 Gateways](ManagingLocalStorage-common.md#ephemeral-disk-cache)\.<a name="local-storage-cached-file"></a>

 **To configure local disks**

 1. On the **Configure local disks** page, identify the disks that you added and decide which ones to allocate for cached storage\.
-For information about disk size limits, see [Recommended Local Disk Sizes For Your Gateway](resource-gateway-limits.md#disk-sizes)\.
+For information about disk size limits, see [Recommended local disk sizes for your gateway](resource-gateway-limits.md#disk-sizes)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/configure-local-storage-file.png)

 1. Choose **Cache** for the disk that you want to configure as cache storage\.